claudiawiese/retail_etl_pipeline/README.md

     python -m unittest tests/test_base_etl.py

-Tests use a dedicated test database and CSV files.
+Tests use a dedicated test database and csv files.

 ### Troubleshooting
 ModuleNotFoundError: Ensure you are running scripts from the project root and your PYTHONPATH is correctly set.